OneGov/dev/README.md

 You may then use the pstats profile browser as described here: http://stefaanlippens.net/python_profiling_with_pstats_interactive_mode

+Another possiblilty is to run `py.test` with `pytest-profiling`, which creates a nice SVG:

+    bin/py.test --profile --profile-svg src/onegov.core

 ## Internationalization (i18n)

 To use i18n, gettext must be installed.
 On most linux distros this is a given.